avikatare17/AviPortfolio/IMAGE-SETUP.md

 - Increase the overlay opacity in `.education-overlay` class (currently 0.6)
 - Increase the card background opacity in `.education-card` class (currently 0.95)
 - Adjust the title text shadow in `.education-title` class
 - Increase overlay opacity on mobile (currently 0.75 in media queries)

+**Text not readable on Experience Section?**
+- Increase the overlay opacity in `.experience-overlay` class (currently 0.6)
+- Increase the card background opacity in `.experience-card` class (currently 0.95)
+- Adjust the title text shadow in `.experience-title` class
+- Increase overlay opacity on mobile (currently 0.75 in media queries)

 ### Alternative: Using a CDN